How to create and use sprite sheets with Cocos Creator 3.x

 toolbar to finalize the process.

-The sprite sheet might look strange at first sight: All sprites are rotated, and they don't even align
+The sprite sheet might look unusual at first: All sprites may be rotated, and they might not appear aligned

-properly in the sheet.
-That's ok and done on purpose.
+in the sheet.
+This is intentional.
 TexturePacker detects transparency and removes it

-from the sprites.
-It also rotates sprites if needed to get a better layout.
-Cocos Creator knows these
+from the sprites—this is called trimming.
+It also rotates sprites if needed to achieve a better layout.
+Cocos Creator reads these

 original sprites.
-The removed transparency speeds up rendering the sprites because the game engine does not
+The removed transparency speeds up rendering because the game engine does not

 Adding a Sprite to Your Scene in Cocos Creator